 Journal Entry, January 1, 2019

-Everything feels like it’s shifting Lord.
+Everything is shifting Lord.
 Why does it feel like I’ve become a black sheep at church.
-Every Sunday, it feels like I’ve been shot with arrows in the back.
+Every Sunday, it seems like I’ve been shot with arrows in the back.
 I can’t take much more.
 What do we do, Lord?
 Have I done something wrong to deserve this?
-I feel like we are losing our church family.
+We are losing our church family.

 A still small voice spoke,

 “No, baby girl.
-It’s because you’ve done things right.
-Just trust me.”
+It is because you have done things right.
+Just trust Me.”

-The winds of change blew swiftly like a brisk spring breeze swirling winter into spring.
+The winds of change blew swiftly like a brisk early breeze swirling winter into spring.

 The past several months proved extremely painful as we knew something was very wrong in the leadership of our church.
 Warning words were given and dismissed.
 Efforts to speak with leadership were cut off.
 In March, we finally spoke with elders, to share our concerns, but we were blessed to leave.
 With the words of Heidi Baker ringing in our ears, we knew that our time at our church home of twenty plus years had ended, and we danced out.